Poisson-Nernst-Planck charging dynamics of an electric double layer capacitor: symmetric and asymmetric binary electrolytes: FULLY SYMMETRIC CASE: , Fully symmetric case: q+ = q-, D+ = D-

 This second order correction to the ionic density represents depletion in the $\epsilon\ll 1$ regime (where $s'$ is indeed slower than $s_0$ and~\eqref{eq:n2ndorder} makes sense).
 In this case, the equilibrium density in the bulk (\ie~at $|z|\ll 1-\epsilon$), which in our units is nothing but $\Du_n$, reads to second order

-Equation~\eqref{eq:n2ndorder} well predicts late-time density profiles as a function of $z$ and $t$.
-These are represented in Fig.~\ref{fig:DeplDuStat}a, where the time-damped cosine shape is visible outside the double layer (light blue and green curves).
-The same figure helps understanding the depletion phenomenon, consisting of a (neutral) mass diffusion of both species from the center of the EDLC toward the boundaries of the bulk region: ions to constitute the double layer are initially recruited from the regions close to the electrode, leaving a non-uniform mass distribution in the bulk (light blue curves in Fig.~\ref{fig:DeplDuStat}a).
+Fig.~\ref{fig:DeplDuStat}a compares numerical results with our analytical approximation, showing that \Eqref{eq:n2ndorder} well predicts late-time density profiles as a function of $z$ and $t$.
+In this figure, similar for this symmetric case to Figs.~8a, 9 and 10 (top right) or Ref.~\citenum{Bazant2004}, the time-damped cosine shape is visible outside the double layer (light green curves).
+The depletion phenomenon emerges as a (neutral) mass diffusion of both species from the center of the EDLC toward the boundaries of the bulk region: ions to constitute the double layer are initially recruited from the regions close to the electrode, leaving a non-uniform mass distribution in the bulk (light blue curves in Fig.~\ref{fig:DeplDuStat}a).
+The corresponding potential across the capacitor is shown as a function of time in Fig.~\ref{fig:DeplDuStat}b.

 The mass imbalance then evens out with a purely diffusive process on a length scale $L$ rather than $2L$ (ions move from the center to the borders and not from one border to another).
 This explains the absence of the diffusive mode $4L^2/(\pi^2 D)$ for symmetric electrolytes, otherwise legitimate.
-As shown in Fig.~\ref{fig:DeplDuStat}b, \Eqref{eq:n2ndorderbulk} predicts values of $\Du_n$ in the weakly nonlinear regime.
+As shown in Fig.~\ref{fig:DeplDuStat}c, \Eqref{eq:n2ndorderbulk} predicts values of $\Du_n$ in the weakly nonlinear regime.

 Finally, the rate $s'$ can be proven to emerge naturally also in $\rho^{(3)}(z,t)$ and $\phi^{(3)}(z,t)$.
 This is why the relaxation rate $s'$ is visible in late-time profiles of $\rho(-1,t)$ and $\sigma(t)$, plotted in Fig.~\ref{fig:plotfit}b-c, for $\epsilon=0.01$.